docksal/docksal/docs/env-setup.md

 **This is a one time setup.**
 Once you have a working Docksal environment in place, you can use it for all Docksal powered projects.

-## Directory structure

-All your Docksal projects should be located **under current user's home folder**.
-Docksal recommends a particular [directory structure](/docs/directory-structure.md).

 ## Windows only

 On Windows you will need a Linux-type shell.